MansoorMajeed/devops-from-scratch/episodes/31-monitoring-2-installing-sensu.md

-# Getting started with VM monitoring using Sensu
+# VM Monitoring #2 - Getting started with VM monitoring using Sensu

 In the previous video we discussed about what monitoring is and what all need to be monitored.
 In this one we will be setting up monitoring using Sensu.